exponea/exponea-android-sdk/Documentation/in-app-messages.md

 16. ```
     Posting show to main thread with delay {X}ms.
     ```
     A message display request is posted to the main thread with a delay of `X` milliseconds.
-The delay can be configured using the `Display delay` field in the in-app message's settings in Engagement.
+The delay can be configured using the `Display delay` field in the in-app message's settings in {user.mkg}.
 The message will be displayed in the last resumed Activity.
 17. ```
     Attempting to present in-app message.
     ```